FabianSchoenberger/cloud-computing/README.md

    - `GCP_PROJECT_ID`: The Google Cloud project ID.
    - `GCP_SA_KEY`: A JSON key for a Google Cloud Service Account with permissions for Kubernetes Engine.

-4. **Highlights**:
-   - Utilizes Kubernetes manifests (`k8s/*.yaml`) to deploy the application.
-   - Ensures the latest Docker images (built in `build.yml`) are used.

-# 4. Getting Started

 ## Prerequisites

-1. Ensure the following secrets are configured in your GitHub repository:
+Ensure the following secrets are configured in your GitHub repository:
    - `DOCKER_USERNAME`
    - `DOCKER_PASSWORD`
    - `GCP_PROJECT_ID`
    - `GCP_SA_KEY`

-2. Docker images are expected to be built using:
-   - Gradle (`bootJar`) for backend services.
-   - NPM (`clean-install` and `build`) for the frontend.

 - Ensure all Kubernetes manifests (`k8s/*.yaml`) are correctly configured with the appropriate Docker image paths.
 - Tags (`v*`) should follow a semantic versioning convention to maintain clarity.